ugorsahin/TalkingHeads/README.md

 # ChatGPT_Selenium
-A Headless Chrome interface to communicate with ChatGPT
+An undetected-chrome interface to communicate with ChatGPT

 A short class definition to deal with ChatGPT via your code.